plexus/arnebrasseur.net/source/2015-10-19-Exploring-Ruby-Macros.md

 This is one of the main reasons people reach for macros, they allow you to extend a language in a way that blends in seamlessly with the existing language constructs.

-For example, most lisps have three conditional constructs, `if`, `when`, and `cond`.
+For example, most LISPs have three conditional constructs, `if`, `when`, and `cond`.
 Often `if` and `when` are macros that rely on `cond`, but it's impossible to tell.
 They all look like regular language features.

 ``` lisp
 (if x